Gobluebro/Gobluebro/README.md

 ### Hi there 반가워요! 👋

-I'm a Frontend Developer working in Cincinnati, Ohio.
+I'm a Frontend Developer based in Cincinnati, Ohio.

+I'm currently looking for remote work or work based near Cincinnati.

 [Website](www.griffinstrayer.com)